Today, I’m sharing the truth about milk.

-If I was asked to describe milk fifteen years ago, I would have said that it’s an excellent source of calcium that builds strong bones and ‘Does a Body Good.’
+If I was asked to describe milk fifteen years ago, I would have said that it’s an excellent source of calcium for strong bones.

-Perhaps you’re no stranger to the acid-alkaline health movement and you’ve already started enjoying chlorophyll, green juices, or cleansing smoothies for breakfast.
+Perhaps you’re no stranger to the acid-alkaline health movement.
+Chlorophyll, green juices, and cleansing smoothies are rich in nutrients and are alkaline.

-Researchers continue to publish evidence that common foods consumed as part of the typical North American diet are highly acidic and promote inflammation and chronic disease.
+Researchers continue to publish evidence that common foods consumed in our diet are acidic and promote inflammation.

-Foods that have a low pH increase cardiovascular disease, inflammatory disorders, diabetes, and other serious health problems.
+Foods that have a low pH (acidic) may increase cardiovascular disease, inflammatory disorders, and diabetes.

-The research shows that an alkaline urine pH is the way to go, especially if you are looking for increased lean muscle mass, reduced body fat percentage, increased energy, decreased risk of cardiovascular disease, reduced cortisol (the stress hormone), and better immunity.
+The research shows that alkaline urine pH is a good sign, especially if you are looking for increased lean muscle mass, reduced body fat percentage, increased energy, decreased risk of cardiovascular disease, reduced cortisol (the stress hormone), and better immunity.

 Human Survival Depends On pH